meaniebeanie22/meaniebeanie22.github.io/chapters/the-treasure-hunt-the-voice-among-the-trees.md

 Silver, as he sat, took certain bearings with his compass.

-“There are three ‘tall trees’” said he, “about in the right line from Skeleton Island.
-‘Spy-glass shoulder,’ I take it, means that lower p’int there.
+“There are three ‘tall trees’” said he, “about in the right line from Skeleton Island. [:‘Spy-glass shoulder,’](#islandmap) I take it, means that lower p’int there.
 It’s child’s play to find the stuff now.
 I’ve half a mind to dine first.”